krisshen/vue3-learning/README.md

 - watch

   Watcher properties will be triggered only when its property is changed.
 It's useful for timers, counters, asynchronous or expensive operations in response to change data.

+  Not used directly in template.
+Use for any non-data update.

   example - https://v3.vuejs.org/guide/computed.html#watchers